HeapHopper/Spotit/markdown/01_data_preparation.md

 In this section we will load the dataset and see its basic structure: columns characteristics, shape, nulls, duplicates etc.

-The reasons we do this simple analysis now is to find where the data needs some preprocessing done - merging tables, handeling textual and categorical columns and more.
+The reasons we do this simple analysis now is to find where the data needs some preprocessing done - merging tables, handling textual and categorical columns and more.

-We will NOT however do any visual or computational EDA since this section is about prepering the dataset **to** the EDA.
+We will NOT however do any visual or computational EDA since this section is about preparing the dataset **to** the EDA.

 ### Load the dataset